EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 A collection of deposits is represented as a JSON array of objects.

 ### API interaction using curl
 Using command-line interfaces any of the information stored in the B2SHARE service can be retrieved as well using similar requests.
 A commonly-used tool is [curl](https://curl.haxx.se/).
 In the table in the Quick reference guide section the various requests are listed together with their options and return value.
-Required and optional parameters are added to the URL, while additional parameters are added as options in the command.
+Optional parameters are added to the URL, while non-parameter options are added as options in the command.

 In general, a curl command to send a request to a service is constructed as follows:
 ```sh